RokLenarcic/mcp-server/README.md

 The complexity didn't match the value.
 If you want to build a simple STDIO MCP server with basic tools, why should you need to bundle a web server and deal with reactive flows?

 </details>

-## Current Alpha Limitations

-These features are not yet implemented:

-The API may change before the stable release.

 ## Quick Start